-- landscapes/ contains data files and textures used for Stellarium's various landscapes.
+landscapes/ contains data files and textures used for Stellarium's various landscapes.
 Each landscape has it's own sub-directory.
-The name of this sub-directory is called the landscape ID, which is used to specify the default landscape in the main configuration file. - skycultures/ contains constellations, common star names and constellation artwork for Stellarium's many sky cultures.
-Each culture has it's own sub-directory in the sky-cultures directory. - scripts/ contains scripts and files which are used by scripts (e.g. images used in a script). - nebulae/ contains data and image files for nebula textures.
+The name of this sub-directory is called the landscape ID, which is used to specify the default landscape in the main configuration file.

+skycultures/ contains constellations, common star names and constellation artwork for Stellarium's many sky cultures.
+Each culture has it's own sub-directory in the skycultures directory.

+nebulae/ contains data and image files for nebula textures.
 In future Stellarium will be able to support multiple sets of nebula images and switch between them at runtime.
-This feature is not implemented for version 0.9.0, although the directory structure is in place each set of nebula textures has it's own sub-directory in the nebulae directory. - stars/ contains Stellarium's star catalogues.
+This feature is not implemented for version 0.9.1, although the directory structure is in place - each set of nebula textures has it's own sub-directory in the nebulae directory.

+stars/ contains Stellarium's star catalogues.
 In future Stellarium will be able to support multiple star catalogues and switch between them at runtime.
-This feature is not implemented for version 0.9.0, although the directory structure is in place - each star catalogue has it's own sub-directory in the stars directory.
+This feature is not implemented for version 0.10.0, although the directory structure is in place - each star catalogue has it's own sub-directory in the stars directory.

+2Windows Vista users who do not run Stellarium with administrator priviliges should adjust the shortcut in the start menu to specify a different directory for screenshots as the Desktop directory is not writable for normal progams.
+The next release of Stellarium will include a GUI option to specify the screenshot directory.

-- data/ contains miscellaneous data files including fonts, solar system data, city locations etc. - textures/ contains miscellaneous texture files, such as the graphics for the toolbar buttons, planet texture maps etc.
+data/ contains miscellaneous data files including fonts, solar system data, city locations textures/ contains miscellaneous texture files, such as the graphics for the toolbar buttons, planet texture maps etc.